ussefT/Essential/Linux.md

 root@look:/home
 # username @ hostname:/current dir
 ```

+### man
-man show help command, in man with / can search
+man (manual) show help command, in man with / can search
 ```bash
 man ls
 ```

+In man number show
+- 1 : application
+> man 1 ascii
+- 2 : syscall (for kernel linux) , library for C
+> man 2 open
+- 3 : standard C library
+> man 4 fopen use all of os
+- 7 : Other tools
+> man 7 ascii
+> man 7 signal

 ---
 ## Bash
 variable is local, with reboot clear